Canada’s Trade Incentive Programs

 A.T.A.
 Carnet

 Canada is part of the International Customs Convention on the A.T.A.
 Carnet for the Temporary Admission of Goods.
-This program is an alternative to CBSA’s E29B Temporary Importation.
+This program is an alternative to CBSA’s Temporary Import Permit.
 A security deposit is not required with an A.T.A.
 Carnet.
 They are not issued by Customs Agencies but rather the National Chambers of Commerce in the country of export.

 Further clarification on Canada’s Trade Incentives and duty relief and deferral programs can be provided by one of our Trade Advisors.